CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab6.md

 >**Note**: If the 'Alt + Enter' isn't working, please select Github Co-pilot from the right pane as shown in the below image.

    ![](../media/github.png)

-1. Select "Open Copilot".
+1.Select "Open Copilot".
 GitHub Copilot will open a new tab and suggest multiple options, as shown below.

    ![](../media/ex6-copilot-suggestion.png)

-1. Pick a suggestion that you want to use, then click "Accept solution".
+2.Pick a suggestion that you want to use, then click "Accept solution".

-1. If you don't like any of the returned suggestions, just close the suggestions tab.
+3.If you don't like any of the returned suggestions, just close the suggestions tab.

 ## Task 4: Getting code from a comment